jd28/rollnw/tools/client/README.md

   are selectable and inspectable but do not all have structural commands.
 - Encounter spawn lists require a dedicated editor; they are not flattened into generic Details rows.
-- `toolset.save_all` is registered but remains a stub.
+- Save All covers open modified JSON area and blueprint documents; it is not autosave or a project-wide export.
 - The Smalls list host defines list state and callback protocols, but the current object-workbench DOM rows are materialized by the C++ `VirtualListController` path.